rsolano60/AntGuardian/README.md

 ### Setup

 If you have changed the password of your miners from the default "root", you must change the PASS varieble in the  script file AntGuardian.py
 Otherwise, you are ready to run the script.
-It will automatically scan the local network and try to connect to miners.

 ```sh
 #SETUP: